michaelfaulkner/xy-type-models/README.md

 ## Configuration files

 Configuration files are located in the [`config_files`](config_files) directory.
 Their contents must follow the strict algorithm-dependent orders given in the subsections below.
-All floats must be given in non-exponential form and be followed with `d0`.
+All floats must be given in non-exponential form to 14 significant figures and with the suffix `d0`.
 All strings must be enclosed between two apostrophes, e.g., `'string'`.
-The value of
-`output_directory` must start with `'output/`, i.e., the entire value must be of the form `'output/rest_of_string'`.
+The value of `output_directory` must start with `'output/`, i.e., the entire value must be of the form `'output/rest_of_string'`.
 For the value of `output_directory`, refrain from giving long strings, as this can lead to Fortran runtime errors.

 ### hxy-ecmc configuration file (an example)